Bylaws Were Last Updated on October 16, 2021

 Article I – NAME OF ORGANIZATION

-The Kentucky Bourbon Bears, Inc. (also referred to in this document as KBB, Inc.) is a social organization whose purpose is to provide a brotherhood, a place of acceptance and a network for gay and bisexual men who identify themselves as “Bears”, and for “bear admirers” and “friends of bears (female & male)” through planned social gatherings and philanthropic activities to benefit the gay and lesbian communities.
+The Kentucky Bourbon Bears, Inc. (also referred to in this document as KBB, Inc.) is a social organization whose purpose is to provide fellowship, a place of acceptance and a network for those of any gender or gender expression through planned social gatherings and philanthropic activities to benefit the LGBTQ+ community.

 Article II -PURPOSE

-The Kentucky Bourbon Bears, Inc. have many purposes including, but not limited to, local involvement, creating social activities for the Kentucky gay community, and offering uplifting support for club members.
-The goals of the organization include, but are not limited to, raising awareness of the local gay community through fellowship, leadership and service; giving back to the local community through fundraising and awareness campaigns and creating an enriched community in which others will want to participate.
+The Kentucky Bourbon Bears, Inc. have many purposes including, but not limited to, local involvement, creating social activities for the LGBTQ+ community, and offering uplifting support for club members.
+The goals of the organization include, but are not limited to, raising awareness of the local LGBTQ+ community through fellowship, leadership and service; giving back to the local community through fundraising and awareness campaigns and creating an enriched community in which others will be welcome and want to participate.

 Article III – MEMBERSHIP